 I was on a mission to find the best lentil soup recipe to make at home ever since my daughter devoured bowl of it at a restaurant.
 This is it!

-- Uses basic pantry ingredients and simple spices.
+- Simple Ingredients This recipe calls for basic ingredients and simple spices.

-- High in protein and fiber so kids feel full longer.
+- High in Protein and Fiber Both fiber and protein help kids feel full longer.

 - Lentils A good source of potassium, folate, manganese, fiber, and iron.
 Lentils are an inexpensive plant protein that can be stored in the cupboard.